 #>

-#> To invalidate the inference of an effect using the threshold of -1.282 for
+#> To nullify the inference of an effect using the threshold of -1.282 for

 #> statistical significance (with null hypothesis = 0 and alpha = 0.05), 41.73%

-#> of the (-2.2) estimate would have to be due to bias.
+#> of the estimate of -2.2 would have to be due to bias.
 This implies that to

 #> observations with data points for which the effect is 0 (RIR = 83).